The Hanged Man (TV series): Turtle

 The series also introduces a shady thief called Turtle played by John F. Landry.
 This character would later have his own series called Turtle's Progress.

 Music

 Music for the show was written by Alan Tew.
-The same score would turn up on such programs like The Two Ronnies, The People's Court, SpongeBob SquarePants and the 2009 film Black Dynamite.
+The same score would turn up on such programmes like The Two Ronnies, The People's Court, SpongeBob SquarePants and the 2009 film Black Dynamite.